Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Introduction

 \subsection{Contributions}

-We consider sparse space-time discretizations of IBVPs for the heat equation, with low-order discretizations in the temporal variable $t$ and the spatial variable $x$, with $N_t$ temporal degrees of freedom in $t$ and $N_x$ degrees of freedom in the spatial domain.
+We consider sparse space-time discretizations of IBVPs for \eqref{Einf:PDG}, with low-order discretizations in the temporal variable $t$ and the spatial variable $x$, with $N_t$ temporal degrees of freedom in $t$ and $N_x$ degrees of freedom in the spatial domain.
 We adopt a nonlocal, space-time variational formulation of the parabolic IBVP which was recently proposed and investigated in \cite{SteinbachZankETNA2020,SteinbachZankJNUM2021}.
 As in \cite{RStvWJW22}, we employ spline-wavelet bases for the temporal discretization and one-scale Galerkin finite elements in the spatial variable.
-The fractional-order operator, comprising a modified Hilbert transform $\HT$ which appears in the discretization of the temporal variable, implies dense matrices with $N_t^2$ entries resulting from the temporal (Petrov--)Galerkin discretization with $N_t$ many degrees of freedom.
+Distinct from formulations which are based on so-called least-squares formulations (e.g. \cite{GGRSt2021} and the references there), we opt here for a near-symmetric variational formulation of $\partial_t$ in \eqref{Einf:PDG} and a standard, symmetric multilevel Galerkin discretization of the spatial, elliptic operator in \eqref{Einf:PDG}.
+The fractional-order temporal operator, comprising a modified Hilbert transform $\HT$ which arises in the discretization of the temporal variable, implies dense matrices with $N_t^2$ entries resulting from the temporal (Petrov--)Galerkin discretization with $N_t$ many degrees of freedom.
 Leveraging the (by now classical) theory of \emph{wavelet compression of pseudodifferential operators} developed in the 90ies in e.g.\ \cite{DHS1,SchneiderBuch1998} and the references there, we prove here that the matrices of the discrete, nonlocal evolution operators can, in suitable, so-called \emph{spline-wavelet bases} resp.\ multiresolution analyses be \emph{compressed to $O(N_t)$ nonvanishing entries without loss of consistency orders}.

 While $\HT$ is not a classical pseudodifferential operator, we prove that, nevertheless, in suitable temporal spline-wavelet bases subject to causal boundary conditions which we construct of any fixed, given polynomial order, with a corresponding number of vanishing moments, will imply \emph{optimal compressibility of the temporal stiffness and mass matrices} of Petrov--Galerkin discretizations in these bases.
 To this end, we verify here that derivatives of the distributional kernel $K(s,t)$ of $\cH_T$ satisfy so-called Calder\'{o}n--Zygmund estimates, which are at the heart of wavelet compression analysis of classical pseudodifferential operators in, e.g., \cite{DHS1} and the references there.
 Combined with local analyticity estimates of $K(s,t)$ and the corresponding (exponentially convergent) quadrature techniques from \cite{ZankIntegral2023}, we develop here efficient, fully discrete algorithms for the $O(N_t)$ computation, storage and application of compressed Petrov--Galerkin discretizations of $\cH_T$.